Dimensions

 The most common type of shipping container is the standard container, also known as a dry container.
 These containers come in two main sizes:

-- 20-foot container: This container is 20 feet long, 8 feet wide, and 8 feet 6 inches tall.
+- 20-foot container dimensions: 20 feet long, 8 feet wide, and 8 feet 6 inches tall.
 It has a volume of 1,172 cubic feet and can hold up to 10 standard pallets.

-- 40-foot container: This container is 40 feet long, 8 feet wide, and 8 feet 6 inches tall.
+- 40-foot container dimensions: 40 feet long, 8 feet wide, and 8 feet 6 inches tall.
 It has a volume of 2,391 cubic feet and can hold up to 20 standard pallets.

 High Cube Container Dimensions

-In addition to standard storage units, there are also high cube containers, which offer an additional foot of height to shipping containers.
+In addition to standard storage units, there are also high cube containers, which offer an additional foot of height.

 This can be useful for shipments that require extra space for bulky or oversized items.
 High cube containers come in the following sizes:

-- 20-foot high cube container: This container is 20 feet long, 8 feet wide, and 9 feet 6 inches tall.
+- 20-foot high cube container dimensions: 20 feet long, 8 feet wide, and 9 feet 6 inches tall.
 It has a volume of 1,321 cubic feet and can hold up to 10 standard pallets.

-- 40-foot high cube container: This container is 40 feet long, 8 feet wide, and 9 feet 6 inches tall.
+- 40-foot high cube container dimensions: 40 feet long, 8 feet wide, and 9 feet 6 inches tall.
 It has a volume of 2,696 cubic feet and can hold up to 20 standard pallets.

 Choosing the Right Shipping Container